neilhwatson/delta_reporting/README.md

 1. Install contents of repo to /opt/delta\_reporting/.

 1. Configure using DeltaR.conf.
 Be sure to configure your database properly for authentication and authorization.
 Two database users are required.
+The read/write user should own the database.

+1. If you configure the database delta\_reporting\_test, with the same users as above, you can use the built in test suite to test the installation: ./DeltaR.pl test.

 1. Copy bin/delta\_reporting script to /etc/init.d.
 This is your start script.